-A. Under the scenario described, some actuaries may conclude that an illustrated scale of \$1.50 on in force illustrations would be in compliance.
+A. Under the scenario described, some actuaries may conclude that an illustrated scale of \$1.50 on in-force illustrations would be in compliance.
 For new sales, unless the actuary was able to certify a more favorable DCS, illustrations would generally be limited to the original DCS of \$1.00.

-In certifying compliance of the \$1.50 scale for in force illustrations, the actuary would generally not be able to rely on the testing exemptions outlined in Section 3.7, since the currently paid scale was increased without a commensurate increase in the assumptions underlying the DCS.
-So in this case, the actuary may generally want to determine that the scale satisfies the lapse-support and self-support tests.
+In certifying compliance of the \$1.50 scale for in-force illustrations, an actuary generally would not be able to rely on the testing exemptions outlined in Section 3.7, since the currently paid scale was increased without a commensurate increase in the assumptions underlying the DCS.
+So in this case, an actuary generally may want to determine that the scale satisfies the lapse-support and self-support tests.
 However, Section 3.7 of the ASOP does allow payments of accumulated surplus or prior gains to be included in an illustrated scale under the circumstances described (i.e., the distributions are actually being paid and the company has the intent and ability to continue to do so).
 It also allows for such distributions to be used in conducting self-support and lapse-support tests.
-So, for the purpose of testing the DCS for the in force scale, this appears to effectively allows the actuary to offset the payments in excess of the original \$1.00 DCS in determining the historical policy cash flows (since it can be assumed that there was a distribution of accumulated surplus exactly offsetting each excess payment).
+So, for the purpose of testing the DCS for the in-force scale, some actuaries offset the payments in excess of the original \$1.00 DCS in determining the historical policy cash flows if it is assumed that there was a distribution of accumulated surplus exactly offsetting each excess payment.
 Since there were no changes in the experience underlying the original DCS, it may be concluded that the \$1.00 scale is still a DCS.
-It then follows in this example that an in force illustration of \$1.50 would be in compliance.
+It then follows in this example that an in-force illustration of \$1.50 would be in compliance.

-Per the ASOP, the acceptability of using accumulated surplus or prior gains in inforce illustrations is dependent upon the company's "intent and ability" to continue to pay such amounts.
+Per the ASOP, the acceptability of using accumulated surplus or prior gains in in-force illustrations is dependent on a company's "intent and ability" to continue to pay such amounts.
 However, the ASOP is silent with respect to how the actuary determines a company's intent and ability.
-Without such guidance, the actuary would generally use professional judgment to make such a determination.
-The actuary would generally want to document how "intent and ability" was determined and to be prepared to support such findings.
+Without such guidance, the actuary generally would use professional judgment to make such a determination.
+The actuary generally would want to document how "intent and ability" was determined and be prepared to support such findings.

-Finally, the actuary is required in Section 4.1.c of the ASOP to disclose in the annual certification the differences between illustrated nonguaranteed elements for new policies and those for similar in force policies.
-And, as per Section 4.1.d of the ASOP, disclosure is also required if illustrated non-guaranteed elements on new and in force policies differ from actual payments on the same or similar policy forms.
+Finally, the actuary is required in Section 4.1.c of the ASOP to disclose in the annual certification the differences between illustrated nonguaranteed elements for new policies and those for similar in-force policies.
+And, as per Section 4.1.d of the ASOP, disclosure also is required if illustrated nonguaranteed elements on new and in-force policies differ from actual payments on the same or similar policy forms.

-5) Q. Suppose a policy form passed the self-support and lapsesupport tests at issue and was sold with a compliant illustration.
-If the original scale no longer passes the self-support and lapsesupport tests, what scale would the actuary generally use for this in force illustration?
+Q 16.5: Suppose a policy form passed the self-support and lapse-support tests at issue and was sold with a compliant illustration.
+If the original scale no longer passes the self-support and lapse-support tests, what scale would the actuary generally use for this in-force illustration?

-Section 3.7 ...The Illustration actuary is required to annually certify that the disciplined current scale, for both new business and in force illustrations, complies with the Model and this standard.
-The Model requires that the illustrated scale be no more favorable to the policyholder than the lesser of the current payable scale and the disciplined current scale.
-The disciplined current scale, for a policy in force one year or more, continues to be in compliance with the Model and this standard, if any of the following apply:
+Section 3.7 ...
+The Illustration actuary is required to annually certify that the disciplined current scale, for both new business and in-force illustrations, complies with the Model and this standard.
+The Model requires that the illustrated scale be no more favorable to the policyholder than the lesser of the current payable scale and the disciplined current scale...